-I’ve given a handful of real-time online lessons in the past, but found it to be awkward and frustrating…my technology couldn’t keep up.
+July 8, 2020 — Prior to 3/24/20 I’d given a handful of real-time online lessons, but found the process to be awkward and frustrating at best…my technology couldn’t keep up.

-The current situation has pushed me to get it together and try again.
-I’m now required to instruct my East Carolina University students online, the Durham Jazz Workshop shut down on March 13 and will remain closed at least through May, and for now I’m not meeting with any private students “in-person”.
-All performances have been canceled.
+The C-19 pandemic pushed me to get it together and try again as I was required to instruct my East Carolina University students online, the Durham Jazz Workshop shut down on March 13 and recently went to online classes, and for now I’m not meeting with any private students “in-person”.
+Performances canceled, bookings ceased.

-So after two weeks of dealing with the pros and cons of online instruction, I’m comfortable with it, learning how to be more effective, and most importantly (to me) really enjoying the process.
+So after almost 4 months of dealing with the pros and cons of online instruction, I’m very comfortable with it, learning how to be more effective, and most importantly (to me) really enjoying the process (my students are, too).

-I’ve been instructing now for more than a few years, and have learned that there is more than one way to get from point A to point B. I have a lot experience with a broad range of music and am here to help you, if I can.
-I provide students with personalized instruction (not “cookie cutter”).
+I’ve been instructing for many years, and have learned that there is more than one way to get from point A to point B. I have vast experience performing a very broad range of music and am here to help you.
+I provide students with personalized instruction, not “cookie cutter”.

 …Brother Yusuf Salim was the connection.
 For several years we performed regularly as a duo, as well as with other musicians.
 When Nnenna signed with Columbia, I was there for the Blue Note showcase in NYC and subsequent Philip Morris Superband World Tour.
 On and off, I’ve continued through the years to record, perform and tour with her, here and abroad.